Leesa Mattress Review

 Firmness, Comfort and Support – To say it in plain terms, sleeping on the Leesa mattress feels amazing.
 I’ve slept on several mattresses before, and while there’s a different feel for each one, the Leesa feels a tad bit more special.

 It has enough firmness so you don’t get that “drowning in quicksand” feeling when you lie down.
 Instead, you get a gentle hug with the right amount of softness to go with it.
 After a few moments, you’ll feel the memory foam working, refining and adjusting to the contours of your body.
-It’s no exaggeration that back sleepers, side sleepers and front sleepers can enjoy this mattress like ordinary sleepers can.

 Well-Balanced – Normally, when I do a sink test, mattresses tend to buckle or collapse when pressure is placed on the edges.
 With the Leesa, sleeping in the middle normal position saw a normal 1 to 1.5 inch sinkage.
 On the edges, it only resulted in about 4 inches of sinkage.
 While expected, it’s not as bad as previous mattresses I’ve encountered.
 In fact, it maintained good structural integrity, which means even near or edge sleepers won’t easily roll off the edge of the bed and find themselves on the floor the next day 🙂